rezgauche/nervous-tiger/content/pages/posts/sweat.md

 *rez gauche* invites you - artists, researchers, makers, performers, etc - to experiment with our research process in an informal, professional, post-work society.
 Frequency and format of presentation is following the artistic process.
 Resources, benefits, risks and responsibilities are shared.

 *Softly We Entered Another Truth* functions as an experimental practice of a life beyond capitalist consumer culture and engages participants through displacement into artistic practice, love and care.

+In December's edition of softly we entered another truth you can join these research practices:
+- mantra's and other linguistic practice and reading and reflections on
+- Mari Ruti - The Ethics of Opting Out_ Queer Theory’s Defiant Subjects
+- Mark S.G.
+Dyczkowski - The Doctrine of Vibration_ An Analysis of the Doctrines and Practices of Kashmir Shaivism

 ##### dates, times 2021